dart-lang/language/accepted/2.12/nnbd/feature-specification.md

-It is an error to call a method, setter, getter or operator on an expression whose type is potentially nullable and not `dynamic`, except for the methods, setters, getters, and operators on `Object`.
+It is an error to call a method, setter, getter or operator on an expression whose type is potentially nullable and not `dynamic`, except for the methods, setters, getters, and operators on `Object`, and except for extension members.

 It is an error to read a field or tear off a method from an expression whose type is potentially nullable and not `dynamic`, except for the methods and